aloychow/payrank-api/README.md

 ## API Requests

 ## POST
-### 1) Register: Takes in username, a unique email, password, and an optional images.
+### 1) Register: Takes in username, a unique email, password, and an optional image.

 Route: localhost:3001/api/auth/register